 Kate is another of our trusted Care Advisors at Give a Care.
 Kate has a BSC in Psychology and continued to achieve a Graduate Diploma in Social Sciences/Counselling.
 Kate began working in Human Services as a support worker, then started as a case manager in aged care, where she enjoyed working with elderly and realised her passion for assisting people to remain independent in their own home.
 Kate feels everyone should have the choice to remain at home with the right supports.
 Kate also worked as a Lifeline counsellor and in varied roles within community programs, including the bushfire case management service and working with paraplegics and quadriplegics as a service coordinator.
 Kate is excited to work with Give a Care and feels her own values and goals reflect those of Give a Care and what they want to achieve as an organisation.

-Leah Skorala – Administrative Assistant
+Leah Skorala – Operations Assistant

 Leah has a breadth of experience in network information systems, and Cisco systems.
 After spending many years in IT, Leah sought out a more rewarding career path that saw her come on board as Give a Care’s Administrative Assistant.

 Leah is responsible for a lot of the back end administrative duties that ensure Give a Care’s operations run smoothly.
 Leah assists in recruitment, processing applications, taking minutes in meetings, and general administrative duties.